TheSonOfThomp/AdamThompson/src/data/about.md

 stub: true
 ---

-## I'm Adam, a New York based developer & designer building thoughtful, enjoyable and accessible software experiences.
+## I'm Adam, a Canadian developer & designer based in New York, building thoughtful and enjoyable software experiences.

 <!-- I'm an engineer at the intersection of design and development.
 With experience in UX since 2013, and an education in [Systems Design Engineering](https://uwaterloo.ca/systems-design-engineering/about-systems-design-engineering/what-systems-design-engineering) I approach problems holistically, design a complete solution, and execute effectively. -->